 Understanding the Timing of Social Security Payments

 Social Security retirement benefits are paid in the month following the month for which they are due.
 For example, a senior’s January benefit is received in February, February’s benefit is direct-deposited in March and so on.
-It’s important to understand that the SSA only pays benefits for a specific month if the senior was alive for the entirety of that month.
+It’s important to understand that the SSA only pays benefits for a specific month if the beneficiary was alive for the entirety of that month.

-Report a death to Social Security by calling toll-free at 1-800-772-1213 between 7 AM and 7 PM Monday through Friday or by visiting a local Social Security office.
-While the SSA has made many features and services available on their website, it is not currently possible to report a death online.
+Report a death to Social Security by calling toll-free at 1-800-772-1213 (TTY 1-800-325-0778) between 8 a.m. and 5:30 p.m.
+Monday through Friday or by visiting a local Social Security office.
+While the SSA has made many features and services available on their website, it is not currently possible to make a Social Security death notification online.

 Returning Final SS Payments

 If a late beneficiary had arranged for their payments to be directly deposited into a bank account, this can speed up the returns process significantly.
-Countless surviving family members have unknowingly spent these final payments and been caught off guard when the amount of the payment is automatically withdrawn from the direct deposit account and returned to the SSA by the financial institution.
+However, countless surviving family members have unknowingly spent these final payments and been caught off guard when the amount of the payment is automatically withdrawn from the direct deposit account and returned to the SSA by the financial institution.
 Keep in mind that the SSA does not prorate the beneficiary’s payment for the month of their death either.